Reevibe/learning-log-or-100-days-of-code/README.md

 ​Log: Installed the core Web3 frontend libraries: wagmi and viem.
 Wagmi provides the React hooks I need to interact with the blockchain, and Viem is the lightweight alternative to ethers.js.
 I’ve configured the base and baseSepolia chains in my config.ts file.
 Day 28: RainbowKit Integration
 docs: Day 28 - Implementing the Connect Wallet button
+Log: Added RainbowKit to handle wallet connections.
+It’s the gold standard for UX on Base.
+Now, users can easily connect their Coinbase Wallet or MetaMask.
+I spent time customizing the theme to match the "Base blue" aesthetic.